Bikeman868/Prius/README.md

 3. Defines a 'backup' fallback policy that will not fail over even when the error rate is 100%.

 4. Defines a 'users' repository that uses Microsoft SQL server initially, but fails over to a pair of MySQL databases if SQL Server is slow or unavailable.
+The MySQL databases have master/slave replication set up where stored procedures that modify the data must be executed against the master database.

 > Note that because the code you write in your application is identical for all
 > databases, it is possible for Prius to fall back from SQL Server to MySQL.